Puppet-Finland/puppet-puppetmaster/README.md

 [GitHub project](https://github.com/Puppet-Finland/puppet-puppetmaster), not in the version published on Puppet Forge.

-# Setup
+# Setup outside of Vagrant

-To run the installer outside of Vagrant you need to do Vagrant's work manually:
+You can run the installer outside of Vagrant quite easily.
+First remove any old Puppet packages you might have installed.
+For example:

+    $ apt-get remove puppet-agent puppet5-release

+Then do what Vagrant does to prepare the installer:

     $ apt-get update && apt-get install git
     $ cd /usr/share